 Some people prefer to open their query with this information, I prefer to place it after my summary.
-The internet has plenty of examples of both, and both are acceptable options.
+The internet has plenty of examples of both, and both are fine options.
 Wherever you choose to put it, you'll need to include your book's title, word count, age group, genre, and (if you have them) comp titles.
 For example: [TITLE] is a [#]-word [age group] [genre] that will appeal to fans of [COMP TITLES].
-If you have other specifics about the book that you want to highlight (for instance, if it's a retelling of a certain folktale, or immerses the reader in a specific culture) you could include that in this paragraph as well.
+If you have other specifics about the book that you want to highlight (for instance, if it's #ownvoices, a retelling of a certain folktale, or immerses the reader in a specific topic, like STEM) you could include that in this paragraph as well.

 A note regarding comp titles: You don't have to include these.
 If you do, try to use recent titles published in the last 2-3 years and resist the temptation to compare your novel to blockbuster hits like Harry Potter or the Hunger Games.
 Also, don't call your book "the next" anything.